Windows → Mac

 Pair with the 4-digit PIN

-Pairing completes in under a second.
-The PIN is single-use and the pairing request expires in 60 seconds, so a code that leaks is worthless moments later.
-The relationship between the PC and the Mac is permanent until you revoke it from the host menu bar — no account, email, or password was created at any point.
+Click the Remio Host menu bar icon on the Mac and select Show pairing PIN.
+Type the four digits into the Windows client.
+The PIN is single-use and the request expires in 60 seconds.
+The pairing is permanent until you revoke it from the host menu bar — no account, email, or password was ever created.

 04